-Revenue within Aerospace increased 25% over the prior period primarily due to the Netherlands Coast Guard Contract that was previously awarded and started in the fourth quarter of 2022, and the United Kingdom Home-Office contract that was awarded in May 2023 and started contributing during the period.
+Revenue within Aerospace increased 26% over the prior period primarily due to the previously awarded Netherlands Coast Guard Contract that began in the fourth quarter of 2022 along with the United Kingdom Home-Office contract that was awarded in May 2023.

-Adjusted EBITDA generated by the Aerospace & Aviation segment increased by \$22 million to \$108 million.
+Adjusted EBITDA generated by the Aerospace & Aviation segment increased by \$24 million to \$124 million.

-Adjusted EBITDA within Essential Air Services increased 46% over the prior period.
+Adjusted EBITDA within Essential Air Services increased 22% over the prior period.
 The increase in revenue discussed above drove the increase in Adjusted EBITDA.
 The percentage increase in Adjusted EBITDA outpaced the percentage increase in revenue within Essential Air Services due to increased passenger load factors and expanded routes.
-In the second quarter of the prior period, the Omicron variant impacted passenger load factors, negatively impacting Adjusted EBITDA in the prior period.
-In addition, a change in product mix in the current period has increased Adjusted EBITDA over the prior period.
-Finally, a decline in fuel prices from the prior period improved margins.
-Fuel price escalators that were implemented in prior periods, which lagged the increase in fuel and had a negative impact on margins at that time, were reduced at the same lagged rate as fuel prices declined.